AxtonS/knights-travails/README.md

 -Finished method that builds the data structure for the tree that holds each subsequent move as a knight object linked to its previous move and returns the knight object occupying target space
 -Moved valid_move? method to knight class
 -Removed inconsequential Board class, and moved the coordinates array into board variable within Knight class
+-Finish move method to display shortest path to console
+-Made driver script that generates random knight and position for it to move to for display purposes

+# FINISHED!!!